 To ensure compliance, our extensive monitoring program includes:

-- Drainage runoff monitoring at one stationary monitoring station and also at random sampling points.
+- Drainage runoff monitoring at one stationary monitoring station and at random sampling points.
 Two additional stationary monitoring stations are currently being put in place.
 Analyses include pH, salinity, Total Nitrogen and Total Phosphorus, as well as Copper, Cadmium, Lead and Zinc.

 - River water quality monitoring at Werribee Diversion Weir.
 A range of parameters are analysed either on a monthly basis (such as salinity or E. coli ) or on a quarterly basis.